-CRIMINAL PENALTIES: While you are traveling in another country, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different from our own.
-If you violate Japanese law, even unknowingly, you may be arrested, imprisoned, or deported.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be arrested, imprisoned, or deported.
 If you are arrested in Japan, even for a minor offense, you may be held in detention without bail for several months or more during the investigation and legal proceedings.

-It is illegal for you to work in Japan while in tourist or visa-waiver status.
+It is illegal to work in Japan while in tourist or visa-waiver status.
 Overstaying your visa or working illegally may lead to fines of several thousands of dollars, and in some cases, re-entry bans can be as long as ten years, or indefinitely for drug offenders.
-Japanese work visas are not transferable and are issued outside of Japan for a specific job with a specific employer at a specific place of employment.
-Japanese authorities do not allow foreigners to change their immigration status from visa-waiver status to work status while in Japan.
-If you violate your visa status in Japan, you may be subject to arrest, which can involve several weeks or months of incarceration, followed by conviction and imprisonment or deportation.
-If you are deported, you will have to pay, in most cases, the cost of deportation, including legal expenses and airfare.
 For additional information please see Japan’s Immigration Control and Refugee Recognition Act and contact the Japanese Embassy or nearest Japanese consulate in the United States for more information.

 Laws governing rape, sexual commerce, and other activity involving sexual relations do not apply to same-sex sexual activity.
 This definition leads to lower penalties for perpetrators of male rape and greater legal ambiguity surrounding same-sex prostitution.